Volleyball Related Questions

 Indoor volleyballs are molded and the panels glued to the inner lining of the ball.
 The process makes the outside of the ball more smooth and consistent.
 As a result, the ball withstands the rigors of indoor use.
 Outdoor & Beach volleyballs tend to weigh slightly more and are hand-stitched.
 These two factors help protect the ball from the elements and high winds.

 What is the difference between Molten, Tachikara, Wilson and Mikasa volleyballs?

 Molten is the official ball of USA volleyball and the Men's/Women's NCAA Championships.
 Tachikara is the official ball of the NAIA and NJCAA Championships as well as many international professional affiliations.
 Mikasa was the official ball of the 2008 Indoor/Outdoor Beijing Olympics and the 2012 Indoor/Outdoor London Olympics.
 Wilson is the official sponsor of the AVP Outdoor volleyball tour.
 Spalding is the USA Beach Volleyball Official Sponsor.

 What is your best selling volleyball?

 Our best selling composite volleyball is the Molten L2.
 The best selling leather volleyball is the Molten Super Touch.
 For U12s our best seller is the Tachikara Volley-Lite.
-The Spalding King of the Beach Official Tour Volleyball is our best beach & outdoor seller.
+The Mikasa King of the Beach Official Tour Volleyball is our best beach & outdoor seller.
 Finally, our best training or heavyweight volleyball is the Molten MTV5MIT Setter Training Volleyball.